MobAppSecurity/blog/_posts/2020-12-03-hello_world.markdown

 - ARM Exploit Development (IOS Jailbreaking)

-- Android Malware Analysis (Counter-Exploit and Reverse Engineering)

-- Windows Exploit Development (Preparation for OSED)

-- Little bit of API Security (This will be helpful for mobile pentesting in real life)

-- Reverse Engineering and Pwn CTF (I like to stay sharp)

-- Target:

-pwnable.kr

-pwnable.tw

-io.netgarage.org

-- Applied Cryptography (Matasano)

 Each of this area will get seperate section of categories so it will be much more easier to navigate.
 Furthermore, the blog format and design will be continuously updated.
 Finally, I have an old blogger([old blog][old-blogs]) that cover some of this materials but it will not be extensive and detail as this.
 You may be asking, why I left my old blog?